 Please complete and submit this form to the AIM Director of Graduate Studies (DGS) no later than February 1 of your fourth year in the PhD program.
 The prospectus examination committee must consist of at least four faculty members of which the chair and at least one other member must be AIM faculty.
 There must be one member from outside the AIM department.

+Date:

+Student name:

-Prospectus Examination Committee:
+Prospectus Examination Committe ee:

 Chairman:

+Member:

+Member:

+Member:

+Member:

-Anticipated (approximate) date for prospectus examination (must be prior to End of Winter Quarter of the student's fourth year in the program:
+Anticipated (approximate) date for profit of the student's fourth year in the rospectus examination (must be prior to End of Winter Quart he program: